KlaudiaJaros/ConnectFourGame/README.txt

 Play against a Computer

+* Undo and redo moves

+Both Single Player and Multiplayer game can be played using the assisted mode where the players can undo and redo their moves.
+Great for beginners!

 * View game history

 Want to re-watch that match you won?
 Go to Game History to see a replay of your previous games.